 Czech Republic, Government: CZ supports combining or deleting para 25.

-ISOC, Civil Society: support and respect, preservation, promotion and enhancement of cultural and linguistic diversity and cultural heritage within the Information and knowledge societies, for example those that encourage the development of local language content and of language technologies in minority languages
+ISOC, Civil Society: Need additional initaitives to support the preservation, promotion and enhancement of cultural and linguistic diversity and cultural heritage within the Information and knowledge societies, for example those that encourage the development of local language content and of language technologies in minority languages

-ICANN, Civil Society: Lack of policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity and cultural heritage within the Information and knowledge societies, for example those that encourage the development of local language content and of language technologies in minority languages.
+ICANN, Civil Society: The need for policies that support and respect, preservation, promotion and enhancement of cultural and linguistic diversity and cultural heritage within the Information and knowledge societies, for example those that encourage the development of local language content and of language technologies in minority languages.
 The lack of production of content in local languages threatens the local cultures and life styles.
 Development and promotion of language technologies in minority languages.

-Education that reaches out to all members of society, that provides genuine lifelong learning opportunities for all, with national educational programmes which build ICT skills to respond to the specific human and market needs and ICT savvy teachers and learners on all educational levels, empowered to use technologies for sustainable development and building inclusive Information and Knowledge Society (ies).
+Education that reaches out to all members of society, that provides genuine lifelong learning opportunities for all, with national educational programmes which build ICT skills to respond to the specific human and market needs and ICT-skilled and -knowledgeable teachers and learners on all educational levels, empowered to use technologies for sustainable development and building inclusive Information Society

-ICANN, Civil Society: Education that reaches out to all members of society, that provides genuine lifelong learning opportunities for all, with national educational programmes which build ICT skills to respond to the specific human and market needs and ICT-skilled and -knowledgeable teachers and learners on all educational levels, empowered to use technologies for sustainable development and building inclusive Information Society
+ICANN, Civil Society: That Education that reaches out to all members of society, that provides genuine lifelong learning opportunities for all, with national educational programmes which build ICT skills to respond to the specific human and market needs and ICT-skilled and -knowledgeable teachers and learners on all educational levels, empowered to use technologies for sustainable development and building inclusive Information Society

 Promotion of and empowerment through innovative approaches for distance education and for open education resource (OER) content and applications.

-Czech Republic, Government : CZ supports combining 27 and 28

-Further developing and building the openness and multi-stakeholder character of ICT and of Internet standards, development and governance, which has underpinned the remarkable growth of the Internet to date, within a framework which supports a robust and resilient Internet also protects the internet against disruption by criminal or malign activity.
+Czech Republic, Government : CZ supports combining 27 and 28 [Further developing and building the openness and multi-stakeholder character of ICT and of Internet standards, development and governance, which has underpinned the remarkable growth of the Internet to date, within a framework which supports a robust and resilient Internet also protects the internet against disruption by criminal or malign activity. ]

-Canada: Government : [Further developing and building the openness and multi-stakeholder character of ICT and of Internet standards, development and governance, which has underpinned the remarkable growth of the Internet to date, within a framework which supports a robust and resilient Internet also protects the internet against disruption by criminal or malign activity. ]
+Canada: Government : [Further developing and building the openness and multi-stakeholder character of ICT and of the Internet which has underpinned the remarkable growth of the Internet to date]

 ICANN, Civil Society: Deleted